rasikasrimal/MadiCare_MAD/README.md

 # MadiCare MAD
-(add description about the coursework here with report)
+(add description about the coursework with report)

 |    Name     |Student ID     |Degree|
 |-------------|---------------|------|